Embrace the Space Between Fear and Joy

 But this last week-end, I decided to challenge the fear and not let it fully control me anymore.
 In practical terms, this meant I went on some stepper, harder, longer runs.
 Once at the top of the run, there was no choice for me but to find my way down the hill however I could.
 I had a couple of options.
 One was to simple use the safest technique of snowboarding I knew, which was to just stay on the back edge of my board.
 It was safe for sure, but I knew it would be absolutely no fun and it wouldn’t bring me any joy.

 The other option was to simply try.
 Yup, face my fears and just snowboard down the hill and see what would happen.
-Maybe and I would and hurt myself.
+Maybe I would fall and I would and hurt myself.
 Scary!
-But maybe I wouldn’t fall…
+But maybe I wouldn’t fall…or maybe I would fall and I wouldn’t hurt myself.

 So trying is what I did.
 I pointed my snowboard down the hill and used all the same skills I had developed on the easy runs.
 Going from front edge to back edge, leaning into the hill.
 It was clearly not a lack of skill or knowledge that had been holding me back.
 I just needed to push myself beyond my comfort zone to discover the confidence that I could manage something harder.
 It certainly helped that I had my partner with me for encouragement and support.